- 126.96.36.199 InnoDB Lock Modes

 - 184.108.40.206 How to Cope with Deadlocks

-To implement a large-scale, busy, or highly reliable database application, to port substantial code from a different database system, or to push MySQL performance to the limits of the laws of physics, you must understand the notions of transactions and locking as they relate to the InnoDB storage engine.
+To implement a large-scale, busy, or highly reliable database application, to port substantial code from a different database system, or to tune MySQL performance, you must understand the notions of transactions and locking as they relate to the InnoDB storage engine.

 InnoDB transaction model, the goal is to

 combine the best properties of a multi-versioning database with

 traditional two-phase locking.

 locking on the row level and runs queries as nonlocking consistent